tc39/notes/es7/2016-05/may-25.md

 DE: It seems like it would work to me, based on how we do hidden classes today.

-AR: We already have to do this same kind of check exactly the same way for existing property accesses.
+ARB: We already have to do this same kind of check exactly the same way for existing property accesses.
 It happens whether you return undefined or a TypeError.

 MM: can we agree that if while implementing it we run into perf issues, we can revisit, since right now all implementors in the room seem comfortable with it?